No frills needed.

 3540 E. Grant Rd.

-The Mint is one of those hidden gems that is worth stopping by.
+The Mint is a hidden gem worth visiting.
 Open since 1934; they offer free ping pong and feature comedy nights.

 Keep up with the Mint on Facebook.

 The Red Garter Bar & Grill

 View this post on Instagram

 Favorite burger joint in Tucson at Red Garter Grill on Speedway.
 Beardown U of A !!
 First of six tonight vs North Dakota !! #redgarter #barandgrill #bestburgers #tucson #tucsonaz #speedway #beardown #arizona #uofa #universityofarizona #buenasuerte #marchmadness #2017 #marchmadness2017